hashicorp/design-system/packages/ember-flight-icons/README.md

 * Ember CLI v3.20 or above
 * Node.js v10 or above

-## Installation and Use
+## Installation and Usage

-See [https://flight-staging.vercel.app/engineering](https://flight-staging.vercel.app/engineering) for installation and usage instructions.
+See [https://flight-hashicorp.vercel.app/](https://flight-hashicorp.vercel.app/) for installation and usage instructions.

 ## Contributing